 Everyone should be able to say whatever they want to say, but it's more profound than that.

 • It's about choosing your own words and deciding when you will use them or not.
-It's about choosing how you will communicate.
+After that, it's about choosing how you will communicate.

 • It's about the opportunity to feel seen and heard.